 “Would you like me to escort you?” came a taunting voice.
 Vesper turned to see none other than Lucius Malfoy’s cronie, Dmitri Amador, flashing a cocky grin in her direction.
 Mortified, she faced the front, flushed by the comment.
 The classroom filled with laughter.

 After giving Dmitri a disapproving look, Professor Graphold turned to Vesper, sighing, “Very well, Ms. Hale, I believe you’ve earned your leave.”

-Vesper stood up too eagerly and left the classroom, but not before giving Narcissa the I’ll-deal-with-you-later look.
+Vesper stood up too eagerly and left the classroom, but not before shooting Narcissa a dirty glare.
+A dirty glare coming from Vesper was definitely serious.
 Narcissa swelled up with guilt.
-She looked over at Nixie, only to find her silently laughing hysterically.
+She looked over at Nixie, only to find her silently laughing in hysteria.